slongfield/wolfwig/notes/devlog.md

 * Using mooneye/misc/bits/unused\_hwio to check that the new registers are hooked up correctly.
 * Time gets away from me quickly.
+* Screwed something up, and Tetris started flashing as soon as it loaded.
+But what?

 ### 2019-05-08